All Products

 3. In the top menu bar, select the required region.

 2. On the Instance List page, find your instance and click Connect in the Actions column.
 For more information, see Connect to a StarRocks instance using EMR StarRocks Manager.
+Connect using the admin user or a StarRocks super administrator account.

-• Roles: Keep the default value public.
+Roles Keep the default value public

-Step 2: Grant permissions on the catalog in DLF
+Step 2: Grant catalog permissions in DLF

 1. Log on to the Data Lake Formation console.